 Both the CDP and LLDP support "system capabilities", but the CDP capabilities cover capabilities that are not part of the LLDP.
-These capabilities are shown as "others" in the LLDP neighbours' table.
+These capabilities are shown as "others" in the LLDP neighbors' table.

-If all ports have CDP awareness disabled the switch forwards CDP frames received from neighbour devices.
-If at least one port has CDP awareness enabled all CDP frames are terminated by the switch.
+If all ports have \underline{CDP} awareness disabled the switch forwards \underline{CDP} frames received from neighbor devices.
+If at least one port has \underline{CDP} awareness enabled all \underline{CDP} frames are terminated by the switch.